pnminh-org/cicd/README.md

 ```bash
 $ oc new-project jenkins
 ```
-By default OCP run pods with non-privileged access to mitigate risks, restrict capabilities, and prevent harmful actions within the cluster, so we need a helm values file for Jenkins that allow us to use a non-root user:
+By default OCP run pods with non-privileged access to mitigate risks, restrict capabilities, and prevent harmful actions within the cluster.
+In order to adhere to this security measure, we need to configure a Helm custom values file for Jenkins that enables the usage of a non-root user:

 ```yaml
 controller: